Skip to content

 • A SOC alert/incident with kind: "data_exfil_pattern" appears in GET /v1/incidents.

-• The pattern: a Source action (gateway/src/correlate.rs's SOURCE_TOKENS — names containing read/get/fetch/list/download/query/select/export/dump/cat) is followed within EXFIL_WINDOW_SECS (120s) by a Sink action for the same agent (SINK_TOKENS — names containing send/post/upload/email/webhook/push/publish/write_external/share/transfer, or any action literally named exfil).
+• The pattern: a Source action (lib/soc/src/correlate.rs's SOURCE_TOKENS — names containing read/get/fetch/list/download/query/select/export/dump/cat) is followed within EXFIL_WINDOW_SECS (120s) by a Sink action for the same agent (SINK_TOKENS — names containing send/post/upload/email/webhook/push/publish/write_external/share/transfer, or any action literally named exfil).
 Matching is substring-based and case-insensitive on the action name only, so it's a heuristic, not a content-aware DLP scan.

 • This is the canonical real-world pattern from the Invariant Labs GitHub-MCP disclosure (T-B2 in AegisAgent_Threat_Model.md): a malicious issue tricks an agent into reading private data, then pushing it somewhere public/external.